akshatjaipuria/Mask-and-Depth-Prediction/README.md

 Note: The Intersection over Union (IoU) metric, also referred to as the Jaccard index, is essentially a method to quantify the percent overlap between the target mask and our prediction output.
 So the value of 1 is the best value for IOU whereas RMSE (Root Mean Squared Error) is an error rate, and hence, 0 defines the bast value in this case.

 ## Dataset
-The one used in the project is a custom dataset.
+The one used in the project is a custom dataset that I have created.
 Please refer <a href = 'https://github.com/akshatjaipuria/Mask-and-Depth-Prediction/tree/master/data#about-the-data'>`this`</a> for details regarding the data creation.
 Some of the samples from the dataset:
 > bg
 ![bg](data/Samples/bg.jpg)